ad12/DOSMA/docs/source/general/installation.rst

 Installation
 ================================================================================

-This page provides an overview of installing *DOSMA* as a stand-alone application.
+This page provides an overview of installing *DOSMA* as a stand-alone application and as a local Python package using pip.

 .. note::